SteeltoeOSS/Samples/Configuration/src/SimpleCloudFoundry/README.md

 # Publish App & Push

 1. cf target -o myorg -s development
-2. cd src
+2. cd src/SimpleCloudFoundry
+3. dnu restore
+4. cd ..
-3. Publish app to a directory selecting the runtime you want to run on. (e.g. `dnu publish --out ./publish --configuration Release  --runtime /usr/local/lib/dnx/runtimes/dnx-coreclr-linux-x64.1.0.0-rc1-update1/ SimpleCloudFoundry/`)
+5. Publish app to a directory selecting the runtime you want to run on.
+(e.g. `dnu publish --out ./publish --configuration Release  --runtime /usr/local/lib/dnx/runtimes/dnx-coreclr-linux-x64.1.0.0-rc1-update1/ SimpleCloudFoundry/`)
-4. Push the app using the appropriate manifest. (e.g. `cf push -f SimpleCloudFoundry/manifest.yml -p ./publish` or `cf push -f SimpleCloudFoundry/manifest-windows.yml -p ./publish`)
+6. Push the app using the appropriate manifest.
+ (e.g. `cf push -f SimpleCloudFoundry/manifest.yml -p ./publish` or `cf push -f SimpleCloudFoundry/manifest-windows.yml -p ./publish`)

+Note: If you are pushing to a windows stack, and you are using self-signed certificates you are likely to run into SSL certificate validation issues when pushing this app.
+You have two choices to fix this:

+1. If you have created your own ROOT CA and from it created a certificate that you have installed in HAProxy/Ext LB, then you can install that ROOT CA on the windows cells and you would be good to go.
+2. Disable certificate validation for the Spring Cloud Config Server Client.
+You can do this by editing `appsettings.json` and add `spring:cloud:client:validate_certificates=false`.
+This only works on Windows, it will not work on CoreCLR/Linux.

 # What to expect
 The cf push will create an app in the space by the name `foo` and will bind the `myConfigServer` service instance to the app.
 You can hit the app @ `http://foo.x.y.z/`.